Package Summary

 - Add the contents of

-into your link directories - Add the contents of
+/libinto your link directories - Add the contents of

-into your include directories.
+/includeinto your include directories.
 That’s it, you are good to go.

 Use CMake’s find_package()

-Option #1: make install
+Option #1: make install (Preferred way)

-After building the project, you can install it locally using make install
+After building the project, you can install it locally using make install.

 In your project’s CMake file, you can then add the following snippet, and CMake will handle the rest: